Josef37/KickoffPractice/README.md

 ## How it Works

-When you want to practice, the plugin will spawn a bot in freeplay, setup the kickoff and replay pre-recorded inputs for the bot.
+The plugin spawns a bot (in freeplay), sets up a random kickoff and replays pre-recorded inputs for the bot.
+That's all there is to it.

-That's the core idea of the plugin.
-The rest is just UI and little features.
+So just reset freeplay and you're good to go!

+When you want to customize your training, bind different commands or record your own kickoffs, this plugin got you covered.
+Just read on for instructions or figure it out yourself.

 ## Quick Feature List